Job prospects are promising for certified healthcare support staff.

 Employment of patient care technicians is projected to grow 11 percent through 2026, faster than the average for all occupations.
 Overall employment of medical instrument preparers – including surgical processing technicians – is expected to grow 11 percent through 2026, faster than the average for all occupations.

 Some Industries That Employ Patient Care Technicians Include:

 - Nursing care facilities (skilled nursing facilities)

 - Residential care facilities

 Some Industries That Employ Surgical Processing Technicians Include:

 Please note that these are national statistics and projections that might vary by location.

-Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition http://www.bls.gov/ooh/healthcare/nursing-assistants.htm and http://www.bls.gov/ooh/about/data-for-occupations-not-covered-in-detail.htm#Healthcare Occupations
+Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, https://www.bls.gov/ooh/healthcare/nursing-assistants.htm and https://www.bls.gov/ooh/about/data-for-occupations-not-covered-in-detail.htm#Healthcare Occupations (visited January 18, 2018).